openreplay/documentation/content/deployment/deploy-source.md

 NGINX_REDIRECT_HTTPS=1 ./openreplay-cli -i nginx
 ```

-## 3. Build and deploy Frontend
+## 4. Build and deploy Frontend

-Finally, run the below comamnds to build the frontend from source then deploy it:
+Finally, run the below comamnds to build and deploy the frontend from source:

 ```bash
 cd openreplay/frontend